Zeta potential analysis: ensure the stability of your colloidal dispersions

 • A high zeta potential (positive or negative) indicates strong electrostatic repulsion between particles, preventing their aggregation and maintaining stable dispersion.

-1. Sample preparation : The dispersion is introduced into a tank containing suitable electrodes.
+1. Sample preparation : The dispersion is introduced into a cuvette containing suitable electrodes.

 2. Application of an electric field : A current is applied to induce the movement of charged particles.

-3. Electrophoretic mobility measurement : A laser detects the speed of particles as a function of the electric field.
+3. Measurement of electrophoretic mobility : A laser detects the speed of particles as a function of the electric field.

-4. Calculation of zeta potential : The collected data is used according to the Smoluchowski or Henry equation to obtain an accurate value of the zeta potential.
+4. Calculation of the zeta potential : The data collected are used according to the Smoluchowski or Henry equation to obtain a precise value of the zeta potential.

 Technical characteristics of zeta potential analysis